The pot belly stove has been a traditional cooker throughout American history.

 Step 3 - Decide on Heat Protection

-Regardless of your decision on a heat shield, you will need a tile, brick or metal surface on which to place your stove.
-Do not allow you stove to rest on anything that could possible catch fire when ashes or coals fall on it, such as carpet or vinyl flooring.
+Regardless of your decision on a heat shield, you will need a tile, brick, or metal surface on which to place your stove.
+Do not allow your stove to rest on anything that could possibly catch fire when ashes or coals fall on it, such as carpet or vinyl flooring.

 Don't skimp on the chimney installation, and hire an expert if you have any question at all about your ability to safely complete the task.